w3cping/credential-considerations/credentials-considerations.md

 ### Extended validity times

-For selective disclosure uses, validity, expiry or revocation caching times must be significant, such that neither the holder nor the verifier reveals the pattern of when credentials have been used.
+For selective disclosure uses, validity, expiry or revocation caching times must be significant, such that neither the holder nor the verifier reveals the pattern of when credentials are used.
 (Extended validity also enables offline presentation and verification.)

 ## In-Person Presentation